-I am a PhD student, can I get a transcript?
+I have completed a PhD, can I get a transcript?

 If you studied a research degree, a transcript is not possible because your results are not modular (as they are for taught courses).
 Examples of these types of degrees are: Doctor of Philosophy (PhD), Master of Philosophy (MPhil), Doctor of Education (EdD), Doctor of Clinical Psychology (DClinPsy) and Doctor of Medicine (MD).

 If you need to prove your degree, you are best to use your degree certificate.
 Or, if you don’t have this yet, you can get a digital Confirmation of Award letter from Student Services, and we can also add in a statement confirming that a transcript for your course is not possible, if needed.

 If you have just completed your research degree and would like more information about this, please see our article I need to prove I’ve graduated.

 If you completed and graduated a year or more ago, you may find our article I’m King’s alumni and I need to prove my degree more helpful.